Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A paradifferential/resonant expansion of the equation

 \textbf{IV.
 The contribution of $N_\lambda^4$.} Here we recall that $N$ is cubic, and at most quadratic in $\partial u$.
 The nontrivial case is when $N$ is exactly quadratic in $\nabla u$, so we write schematically

 Expanding $h$ paradifferentially to first order, we write the contribution of $N_\lambda^4$ as a sum of terms of the form

+This expression is similar to $N_\lambda^3$, in that it is al least quartic the total number of derivatives is the same, namely two.
+But it is also better, as the two derivatives are now distributed to different factors.

-Here we consider again a number of cases depending on the size of the input frequencies relative to $\lambda$.
-These cases mirror the ones for $N^3_\lambda$ because the total number of derivatives is the same (2), but is somewhat simpler because these two derivatives are better derivatives.
-Rather that enumerate again a large number of cases, we list the key points.
+To estimate the contribution of $N_\lambda^4$ one should consider again a number of cases depending on the size of the input frequencies relative to $\lambda$.
+In view of the above comparison, these cases exactly mirror the ones for $N^3_\lambda$, with bounds which are either similar or better than in the $N_\lambda^3$ case.
+There is one exception to this, namely the $N_\lambda^4$ terms which correspond to the excluded interactions in the contribution of $N^3_\lambda$, namely the paradifferential ones of the form